hexium310/diffmt.nvim/README.md

 ## Usage

-You can use it if you don't need to customize configuration.
+You can use it as it is if you don't need to customize configuration.
 Open a target file to the buffer then execute following command:

 ```lua